Oil eases on signs US is loosening Iranian closure of Strait of Hormuz

 "It shows that limited safe passage is possible under current conditions and helps chip away at some of the worst-case supply disruption fears.
 However, it's still very much a one-off event rather than a full reopening," he said in an email.

+Trump's attempt to use the US Navy to free up shipping is the war's biggest escalation since a ceasefire was declared four weeks ago.

-The U.S. is pushing to open Hormuz to ease a massive disruption to global energy supplies since Iran mostly shut the strait after the U.S. and Israel started the war on February 28.
+The US is pushing to open Hormuz to ease a massive disruption to global energy supplies since Iran mostly shut the strait after the US and Israel started the war on Feb 28.

 Because of the disruptions, global oil stocks are approaching their lowest level in eight years, Goldman Sachs said on Monday, warning that the speed of depletion was becoming a concern as supplies remained restricted.